Here are 15 items that can weigh more than 3.4 ounces but still fit in your carry-on.

 No matter how full your carry-on bag is with prescription drugs, the TSA will never remove them.
 If they pass inspection, "unlimited amounts" of pills and other solid medications are permitted.
 They can even be out of their packaging.
 However, if you need to bring liquid medication, you must inform the TSA agent and bring only "reasonable quantities."
 It is possible that you will be asked to open these containers and further inspect them for explosives.
 In lieu of an X-ray, a visual inspection can be performed if you prefer.
 While we're on the subject, here's the lowdown on those body scanners at airports.

 Do you want to keep your baby's food and drinks cool, or your own medication?
 As long as it's a "reasonable quantity," pack as much as you like.
-However, they must be completely frozen when passing through security, or they will be counted as a liquid and subject to the 3-item limit.
+However, if they are not frozen solid, they will be considered a liquid and you will be allowed only three.
 4 ounces (They can melt after the checkpoint.)
 Before the TSA agent searches your bags, make sure he or she knows you're transporting ice packs.
-Whether or not the TSA liquid limit is enforced with the same rigor for passengers with Global Entry or TSA PreCheck is a common concern among frequent fliers.
+Curious if the TSA liquid limit still applies with Global Entry or TSA PreCheck.
 The process will be much quicker, but the answer is yes.